ray-project/ray/doc/source/serve/quickstart.rst

 .. literalinclude:: ../../../python/ray/serve/examples/doc/quickstart_class.py

-``@serve.route`` decorator is similar to Flask decorator.
+``@serve.route`` decorator is similar to the Flask ``route`` decorator.
 You can decorate a function or a class.
 It specifies how request for HTTP is routed to your function.

 To make your function servable, the function just need to take in a flask request as first argument.
 Your input for web request are just flask request